Getting Started

 prompt: Get today's forecast for Brussels and summarize in one sentence.Tool and Response Assertions

-Add `eval` only after the baseline prompt run works, then tighten expectations incrementally.
+Add eval only after the baseline prompt run works, then tighten expectations incrementally.

 For a full assertion catalog with examples for every type, see Reference / Tool and Response Assertions.

-- Use `required_tools` to enforce critical tool calls.
+required_toolsto enforce critical tool calls. - Use

-- Use regex assertions for variable outputs (numbers, IDs, timestamps).
+contains,equals, etc.) for stable text checks. - Use regex assertions for variable outputs (numbers, IDs, timestamps).

 - Use JSONPath assertions when the response is structured JSON.